Chapter Nineteen: Job Costing and Modern Cost Management Systems

 Companies engaged in international commerce often establish separate operating units around the globe.
 For instance, a company may establish a manufacturing facility in a country with lower wages, taxes, and costs of production.
 This trend has introduced a myriad of complex costing issues, which generally fall under the heading of transfer pricing.

-The heart of the issue is how to assess costs and set prices for goods produced in one venue and transferred to an affiliate in another.
-The governments of each country have a keen interest in taxing activities within their domain (whether it be by value added taxes, income taxes, tariff systems, custom duties, etc.).
+The heart of the issue is how to assess costs and set prices for goods produced in one venue and transferred to an affiliate in another venue.
+The governments of each country have a keen interest in taxing activities within their domain (whether it be by value added taxes, income taxes, tariff systems, customs duties, etc.).
 And, companies will envision an opportunity to shift profits from high-tax jurisdictions to low-tax jurisdictions by shuffling costs and prices between entities.
 This is a fertile area of tax dispute, and one that keeps many managerial accountants quite busy.
-In the main, the applicable rules attempt to require the use of fair and equitable job costing, and require that transfers be based on “arm’s length” transaction pricing.
+Mostly, the applicable rules attempt to require the use of fair and equitable job costing, and require that transfers be based on “arm’s length” transaction pricing.
 But, the details of implementation are problematic.
 A recent internet search turned up over five million hits for “transfer pricing rules.”

 Transfer pricing issues are not limited to global companies.
 Issues can arise when products are shipped between affiliated companies in different states or provinces.
 Also, affiliated companies may have divisional profit incentives, causing managers working for the same corporate parent to debate the costs assigned to their respective units.
 Such consolidated enterprises often have established rules about pricing of intercompany transactions.

-As previously shown, overhead is applied based on a predetermined formula, and considerable thought needs to be put into the appropriate cost drivers for this allocation.
+As previously shown, overhead is applied based on a predetermined formula, after careful analysis of the appropriate cost drivers for this allocation.
 An account called “Factory Overhead” is credited to reflect this overhead application to work in process.
 But, what is the source of the debits to Factory Overhead?